responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ## 4.1 Quantitative evaluation of FLINT

-The authors undertake a thorough evaluation and comparison of their model with other state-of-the-art systems, focusing on accuracy and interpretability.
+In the paper , the authors undertake a thorough evaluation and comparison of their model with other state-of-the-art systems, focusing on accuracy and interpretability.
 To gauge interpretability, they employ evaluation metrics specifically designed to assess the effectiveness of the losses proposed previously in their study.

 Their primary method for comparison, when applicable, is SENN, chosen for its inherent interpretability with units for interpretation aligning with FLINT.
 Additionally, they include PrototypeDNN as a baseline for comparing predictive performance, and LIME and VIBI for evaluating the fidelity of interpretations.